Frunza/devbox/README.md

 For example, one application might use an older python version and you local python does not work correctly with the one used in the project.
 What to do?

-It would be cool, if we could somehow get the tools we want from some environment, and have the posibbility to just use them. `devbox` addresses this issue.
+It would be cool, if we could somehow get the tools we want from some environment, and have the possibility to just use them. `devbox` addresses this issue.

 ## Prerequisites